AnnaSeDab/Project2-memory-game/README.md

 ## Fixed bugs

-After the first round tiles remained responsive and could be clicked at any point as function resetting the grid was placed in the wrong place.
+After the first round, tiles remained responsive and could be clicked at any point as function resetting the grid was placed in the wrong place.
 Function was then moved and called straight after checking the answer.

 Code checking if the last level was played and game won was placed in a wrong place which meant that game could be won even if on the last level the answer was wrong.
-If the statement checking if ast level was reached was moved.
+The if statement checking if last level was reached was moved.

 Function picking tiles to lit was not picking the right number of tiles.
-The code was constructed from scratch with the help of explanation and example given by my mentor Mitko Bachvarov.
+The code was constructed from scratch with the explanation and example given by my mentor Mitko Bachvarov.

 ---